apache/mxnet/docs/tutorials/sparse/csr.md

 {'a':a, 'b':b}
 ```

-* We can also create an MXNet CSRNDArray from a `scipy.sparse.csr.csr_matrix` object by using the `array` function:
+* We can create an MXNet CSRNDArray from a `scipy.sparse.csr.csr_matrix` object by using the `array` function:

 ```python
 try: